pedrosena138/coding-dojo-python/README.md

 ## What's Coding Dojo?

 A Coding Dojo is a meeting where people with different skill levels get together in a non-competitive environment to solve a problem.
+For more informations click [here](https://codingdojo.org/)

 ## Requirements